somework/p2p-path-finder/README.md

 The internal path finder accepts tolerance values exclusively as decimal strings.
 Supplying numeric-string tolerances (for example `'0.9999999999999999'`) preserves the full precision of the input without depending on floating-point formatting.
-Internally those strings are converted to `BigDecimal` objects and normalised to 18 decimal places before calculating the amplifier used by the search heuristic, ensuring the tolerance stays lossless throughout the search.
+Internally those strings are converted to `BigDecimal` objects and normalized to 18 decimal places before calculating the amplifier used by the search heuristic, ensuring the tolerance stays lossless throughout the search.